Sherman Roush Obituary - Orange, VA | Legacy Pro

 Sherman Dean Roush

-He is survived by his wife, Juanita Dyer Roush; son, Stephen Dean Roush and wife, Dani, of Stafford; devoted niece, Faith Summer Vaughan of Unionville; brothers, Herbert Howard Roush of Spotsylvania, and Henry Eugene Roush and wife, Rosie, of Tappahannock; sister, Cora Mae Roush Rollins of Point Pleasant, W.Va.; special sisters-in-law and caregivers, Rosie Roush and Judy Sykes of Orange; lifelong best friend, Richard Shifflett of Gainesville, and numerous nieces and nephews whom he loved.
+He is survived by his wife, Juanita Dyer Roush; son, Stephen Dean Roush and wife Dani of Stafford; devoted niece, Faith Summer Vaughan of Unionville, brothers, Herbert Howard Roush of Spotsylvania, Henry Eugene Roush and wife Rosie of Tappahannock; sister, Cora Mae Roush Rollins of Point Pleasant, WV; and special sisters-in-law and caregivers, Rosie Roush and Judy Sykes of Orange; lifelong best friend, Richard Shifflett of Gainesville and numerous nieces and nephews whom he loved.

 To plant trees in memory, please visit our Sympathy Store